PandiaJason/CHTTP/README.md

-# CHTTP
-**Simple Server Client with Linux Socket Programming.**

 ---
 title: CHTTP
 mail: pandiajason@gmail.com
 author: Jason Pandain
-type: Simple Server Client with Linux/C Socket Progamming
+type: Simple Server Client with Linux/C Socket Programming
 date: 17-02-2024
 ---

+# CHTTP
+**Simple Server Client with Linux Socket Programming.**

 **Description:** This server program follows a basic sequence of steps for establishing a network connection.
 The process includes the creation of a socket, binding it to a specific address and port, and listening for incoming connections.
 Upon accepting a connection, the server forks a child process to handle the communication with the connected client.
 The communication is simple, responding with a predefined message.
 Finally, the server gracefully shuts down when a termination signal (Ctrl+C) is received.
 The overall structure can be summarized as follows: